Laser Gum Treatment

 Non-Surgical Gum Therapy

-Non-surgical gum treatments are an excellent option for patients looking to avoid traditional surgery.
-These methods are minimally invasive and offer significant benefits, including faster recovery times and fewer risks.
+Non-surgical gum treatments like laser therapy, scaling and root planing, antibiotics, guided biofilm therapy, and use of fluoride can be excellent options for patients looking to avoid traditional surgery.
+These methods are minimally invasive and offer significant benefits, including little to no recovery times and fewer risks.
 Non-surgical techniques can be utilized for many purposes, including:

 - Treatment for gum recession: Targeted treatments to stop or reverse recession, including laser therapy.